Terms and Conditions

 4.11 Customer's control of transactions

-The Customer is obliged to continuously monitor the transactions by confirming trade notes and/or November First's overview of completed transactions on the Portal.
-If unauthorized or incorrect postings have been made on the statement, the Customer must notify November First as soon as possible and no later than 1 month after the completion of the transaction in order to retain their right to objection.
+The Customer is obliged to continuously monitor the transactions by confirmations, trade notes and/or November First's overview of completed transactions on the Portal.
+If unauthorized or incorrect postings have been made in the overview, the Customer must notify November First as soon as possible and no later than 1 month after the completion of the transaction in order to retain their right to objection.
 A transaction that has taken place unjustifiably or incorrectly, can be reversed when an objection is made in due time.

 4.12 Customer's other obligations

-The Customer is obligated to keep all information provided up to date via the Portal, including address, control and ownership structures, account numbers (including SWIFT and IBAN) contact details, administrator name and precautions.
+The Customer is obligated to keep all information provided up to date via the Portal, including address, control and ownership structures, account numbers (including SWIFT and IBAN) contact details, administrator name and power of attorney privileges.

 The Customer ensures that information or material uploaded by the Customer, does not infringe the rights of third parties and does not contain offensive material, or material that violates relevant law or other regulation.